LucianoBestia/dodrio_multi_component/README.md

 The RootRenderingComponent has to be moved into the vdom.
 So this is the only struct, that we have access from the vdom events - on click.
 This means that this struct must have access to header, content and footer RenderComponents.
 The easiest way is to create them inside the RootRenderingComponent.
 # cache
-I use dodrio cache for components because, they will change rarely.
+I use dodrio cache for components, because they will change rarely.

 # struct model (object model)
 All of the RenderingComponents need to have access to the same AppData struct.